fchb1239/AirJump/README.md

 * NETWORKING!!!!
 Finally you can see(and jump off) your friends boxes, with this you can build houses and mess around.
 Very fun :)
 * AirJump is now WAY more optimized...
 I think.
 * Fixed bug spamming errors in the console.
+* Platform size has been changed a tiny bit (not even noticeable).
+* Fixed bug where if you kept holding grip while going into a public lobby the platform would stay.
+* Other minor tweaks that should make the experience better for everyone :>